rust-gamedev/rust-gamedev.github.io/content/news/033/index.md

 ### [Why I choose to build my game from scratch][why-article]

-[@HeavyRain266] published an article [Why I choose to build my game from scratch][why-article], short story about implementation of the game "Forbidden Valley" from scratch in Rust.
-Author tries to point out, how much you can learn from building your dream game without help of any game engine.
+[@HeavyRain266] published an article, '[Why I choose to build my game from scratch][why-article]', a short story about their implementation of the game 'Forbidden Valley' from scratch in Rust.
+The author aims to show how much you can learn from building your dream game without the help of any game engine.

 _Discussions: [r/rust_gamedev][why-article]_